strvcom/react-nights-2019/README.md

 #### 10. Async Effects & Error Reporting

-So far we were following a happy path of development, aka that everything should work just as expected.
-But in the real world, it's not the case.
-From time to time API server is down, internet connection is weak, or there is just unexpected error in our code.
+So far we were following a happy path of development, meaning that everything should be working as expected.
+But in the real world, that’s never the case.
+From time to time, the API server is down, internet connection is weak or there is an unexpected error in our code.

 > [Video](https://www.youtube.com/watch?v=V5URcw_KYFM&list=PLfX7tWavkVjAz0fCSZn47RvbcsTwTfD0U&index=10) | [Presentation](https://docs.google.com/presentation/d/1JCvCloP-MmZAFA6oY0tCUs6jVs_pIzUavwJMl5UYtPY/edit#slide=id.g51136236ec_0_25) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/13)

 #### 11. Testing in React

-Testing is very important in any software development.
-Let's take a look, how does it work in React world.
-Pull request comes with a lot of practical examples.
+Testing is very important in the development of any software.
+Let's take a look at how it works in the React world.
+Pull Request comes with a lot of practical examples.

 > [Video](https://www.youtube.com/watch?v=V5URcw_KYFM&list=PLfX7tWavkVjAz0fCSZn47RvbcsTwTfD0U&index=10&t=3263) | [Presentation](https://docs.google.com/presentation/d/1ZCHj9FJabHUxmTw9U6cH9-Zgb3u7m7K9TxOt6MNqrYc/edit#slide=id.g5c04da16b1_1_0) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/12)

 #### Homework #6

-- - move logic to chosen async solution _(default: redux-thunks, advanced: redux-sagas, redux-observables)_
+- Move logic to chosen async solution _(default: redux-thunks, advanced: redux-sagas, redux-observables)_
-- handle refresh tokens
+- Handle refresh tokens
-- notify a user about errors `server/network` and `success` _(product added to cart/deleted from cart/logged in)_
+- Notify a user about errors from `server/network` and `success` _(product added to cart/deleted from cart/logged in)_
 - To mock server responses `401/500` you can use https://www.charlesproxy.com/
-- If you found homework too easy, please refer to `Up for the challenge?` slide for [problem inspiration](https://docs.google.com/presentation/d/1JCvCloP-MmZAFA6oY0tCUs6jVs_pIzUavwJMl5UYtPY/edit#slide=id.g56a65efc51_0_57)
+- If you find this homework too easy, please refer to `Up for the challenge?` slide for [problem inspiration](https://docs.google.com/presentation/d/1JCvCloP-MmZAFA6oY0tCUs6jVs_pIzUavwJMl5UYtPY/edit#slide=id.g56a65efc51_0_57)

 > [Pull Request](https://github.com/strvcom/react-nights-2019/pull/14)